nexiality/documentation/tipsandtricks/AutomatingRunningDesktopApplication.md

 ### Automating running desktop application (i.e. speed up script development)
-The common approach to developing your automation script is to simulate the entire interaction flow between a persona and the target application, from beginning to end.
+The common approach to develop your automation script is to simulate the entire interaction flow between a persona and the target application, from beginning to end.
 In other words, the typical steps one would develop the script to:
-1.  start the application,
+1. Start the application,
-2.  authenticate (if needed),
+2. Authenticate (if needed),
-3.  navigate to the appropriate UI screen/form,
+3. Navigate to the appropriate UI screen/form,
-4.  perform the intended business transactions, and
+4. Perform the intended business transactions, and
-5.  finally terminate the application.
+5. Finally terminate the application.

 This seems reasonable enough.
 However it is not always most efficient to execute all these steps during automation script development.
 Imagine you are developing on a specific, and perhaps intricate, sequence of steps.
 Each time